 We were pretty good with making sure everyone saw everything most of the time, but one piece that has been easier is the shadow bids.
 Setting up a shadow bid in BAM is literally telling your trader you want an investor setup with shadow bidding in BAM.
 Before we’d send our bid tape over, make sure it matches their tape, then someone over there would make sure all the data is mapped properly.
 It would take you a day or two before you could actually send a shadow bid in the past.
 Now it can be turned on in a couple minutes.

 Learn More About The Tools Available Within MCTlive!

 MCTlive! is the most powerful platform available for day-to-day loan pipeline management, trade positions management, and loan sale best execution.
-MCT’s Bid Auction Manager (BAM) and Trade Auction Manager (TAM) within MCTlive! allow users to easily send bid tapes and adjust coverage.
+MCT’s Bid Auction Manager (BAM) allow users to easily send bid tapes and adjust coverage.

 - MCTlive! – A powerful platform available for day-to-day loan pipeline management, trade positions management, and loan sale best execution.
 MCTlive! automates repetitive tasks and frees your time for other high-value functions.

 Bid Auction Manager (BAM) – MCT’s digital whole loan trading platform within MCTlive! that integrates with existing lender and investor processes to increase the speed and security of bid tape management while achieving true best execution.

 How is it working with MCT and the staff?